-The Board of Directors recommends a vote "FOR" the option of an annual vote as the preferred frequency for future say-on-pay votes.
+The Board of Directors recommends a vote "FOR" the approval of the change of our name to "Mercury Systems, Inc."

-PROPOSAL 6: RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL 5: RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Audit Committee of the Board of Directors has appointed KPMG LLP ("KPMG") as our independent registered public accounting firm for the fiscal year ending June 30, 2012.
+The Audit Committee of the Board of Directors has appointed KPMG LLP ("KPMG") as our independent registered public accounting firm for the fiscal year ending June 30, 2013.
 We are asking shareholders to ratify this appointment.
 Although ratification by shareholders is not required by law or by our by-laws, the Audit Committee believes that submission of its selection to shareholders is a matter of good corporate governance.
 Even if the selection is ratified, the Audit Committee, in its discretion, may select a different independent registered public accounting firm at any time if the Audit Committee believes that such a change would be in the best interests of Mercury and our shareholders.
 If our shareholders do not ratify the selection of KPMG, the Audit Committee will take that fact into consideration, together with such other factors it deems relevant, in determining its next selection of an independent registered public accounting firm.